 Vision-Language Models (VLMs) are flourishing, offering unprecedented capabilities \cite{zhang2024vlmsurvey, wu2024openvocsurvey, zhou2024imagesegmentationfoundationmodel, li2025surveystateartlarge}: employed as general Vision Foundation Models (VFMs), they are usable off-the-shelf for many open-vocabulary tasks: image classification, visual reasoning, visual question answering, image retrieval, image captioning, object detection, semantic segmentation, panoptic segmentation, etc. However, for a number of closed-set and domain-specific tasks, including object detection and semantic or instance segmentation, zero-shot performance of VLMs is not up to the level of supervised finetuning with manual labels~\cite{feng2025vlmobjectdetection}.
 Several reasons may explain it.

-First, some VLMs are trained with the sole supervision of image-text pairs, which makes dense tasks such as segmentation harder to learn \cite{radford2021clip}.
-Second, as training a VLM requires a huge quantity of data, some models are trained on data scrapped from the Web, which are thus subject to a distribution bias: they contain comparatively few samples from particular domains, e.g., medical images \cite{schuhmann2002laion5b, chen2025reproducible}.
-This concerns both the visual contents (images) and the associated vocabulary (text).
-Third, ``vision'' in ``VLM'' generally only implies images, as 3D data (depth maps, point clouds, etc.) aligned with text is in much shorter supply than 2D data \cite{ma2024llmsstep3dworld}.
+First, some VLMs are trained with the sole supervision of image-text pairs, that makes dense tasks as segmentation harder to learn \cite{radford2021clip}.
+Second, as training a VLM requires lots of data, some models are trained on data scrapped from the Web, which are thus subject to a distribution bias: they contain comparatively few samples from particular domains, e.g., medical images \cite{schuhmann2002laion5b, chen2025reproducible}.
+It concerns both the visual contents (images) and the associated vocabulary (text).
+Third, ``vision'' in ``VLM'' generally only implies images, as 3D data (depth maps, point clouds, etc\mbox{.}) aligned with text is in much shorter supply than 2D data \cite{ma2024llmsstep3dworld}.

 Therefore, most existing 3D VLMs (relating 3D data and text) actually operate via intermediate 2D data, leveraging a 2D VLM already trained on a large quantity of images: the 2D VLM is used to extract 2D information (labels or features), which is then back-projected onto 3D~\cite{ma2024llmsstep3dworld}.
-The 3D labels (or features) can then be directly employed as such, or used as pseudo-labels to train a 3D model, as done for the feature-based distillation of a 2D VFM into a 3D VFM \cite{scalr}.
+The 3D labels (or features) can then be directly employed as such, or used as pseudo-labels to train a 3D model, e.g., for the feature-based distillation of a 2D VFM into a 3D VFM \cite{scalr}.

 In this paper, we study the use of 2D VLMs for the zero-shot open-vocabulary segmentation of lidar scans in driving settings, transferring 2D knowledge to 3D while specializing it for a specific purpose.
 Precisely, given (i)~\emph{an open-vocabulary 2D VLM}, (ii)~\emph{any set of classes}, defined via \emph{arbitrary textual prompts}, and (iii)~\emph{an unannotated 3D dataset} of lidar scans with registered images, we create \emph{a 3D model} that efficiently can infer the semantic segmentation of any lidar scan for these specific classes.
 Although this 3D model is \emph{closed-set}, its specification, based on textual prompts, is \emph{fully open-set}, and the process of creating the 3D model is \emph{annotation-free}.
 Besides, as we can leverage a state-of-the-art (SOTA) 3D segmenter, which we train from the segments produced by the 2D VLM, we obtain an efficient 3D model.